Francis Tumblety: Early life

 According to the 1850 United States census, Tumblety was born in Ireland.
 His parents, James and Margaret Tumuelty (so spelled on their tombstone), along with his 10 brothers and sisters, immigrated to Rochester, New York, a few years after his birth.
 By the age of 17 he was selling books, which were possibly pornographic, along the Erie Canal between Rochester and Buffalo.
+He was briefly employed as a cleaner at "Lispenard's Hospital" in Rochester.
 He left home around 17, and did not return for 10 years.
-He was briefly employed as a cleaner at "Lispenard's Hospital" in Rochester.

 Career

 Tumblety set himself up in business, initially in Detroit.
 He claimed to be a "great physician", but was commonly perceived as a quack.
 He sold patent medicines such as "Tumblety's Pimple Destroyer" and "Dr. Morse's Indian Root Pills", and gained a reputation for his eccentric, ostentatious clothes, which were frequently of a military nature.
-According to Tumblety, by 1857 he was practicing medicine in Canada, before moving to New York and Washington, D.C., where he claimed to have first been introduced to Abraham Lincoln.
+According to Tumblety, by 1857, he was practicing medicine in Canada, before moving to New York and Washington, D.C., where he claimed to have first been introduced to Abraham Lincoln.
 Tumblety's medicinal approach was based on herbal remedies over mineral "poisons" (mercury) or surgical techniques.
 He was connected to the death of one of his patients in Boston, but escaped prosecution.

-In 1858 he returned to Rochester apparently a rich man, making an ostentatious display of his wealth and new social standing, and claiming that it had been achieved through patenting of his medicinal cures.
+In 1858, Tumblety returned to Rochester apparently a rich man, making an ostentatious display of his wealth and new social standing, and claiming that it had been achieved through patenting of his medicinal cures.

 Federal tax records show he was in Maryland in early 1863, but he soon moved to St. Louis, Missouri, living at 50 Olive Street.

-On May 5, 1865, he was arrested in St. Louis and taken to Washington on orders of the Secretary of War for alleged complicity in the assassination of Abraham Lincoln, because the police believed that he was an associate of David Herold, who was captured with John Wilkes Booth.
+On May 5, 1865, Tumblety was arrested in St. Louis and taken to Washington, D.C., on orders of the Secretary of War, Edwin Stanton, for alleged complicity in the assassination of Abraham Lincoln, because the police believed that he was an associate of David Herold, who was captured with John Wilkes Booth.
 Tumblety denied any association with Herold, and there was nothing to tie him to the plot, so Tumblety was released without charge on May 30.

-In 1881 he was arrested in New Orleans for pick pocketing.
+In 1881, Tumblety was arrested in New Orleans for pickpocketing, his alleged victim being an employee of the U.S. District Attorney.
+However, the "private detective" who arrested Tumblety was later accused of attempting to blackmail him.

-Tumblety appeared to revel in denouncing all women, but reserved a special hatred for prostitutes; he blamed his misogyny on a failed marriage to a prostitute.
-In Washington, D.C., he displayed a collection of uteruses preserved in jars, which he kept in his study, to his guests at an all-male dinner party, and proudly boasted that they came from "every class of woman".
+Charles Dunham claimed that Tumblety appeared to revel in denouncing all women, but reserved a special hatred for prostitutes; according to Dunham he blamed his misogyny on a failed marriage to a prostitute.
+At an all-male dinner party in Washington, D.C., Tumblety allegedly displayed a collection of uteruses preserved in jars in his study, and proudly boasted that they came from "every class of woman".
+Dunham, however, had numerous forgery and perjury convictions, so this testimony is questionable.